Mitigram/Minigram-Presentation/PITCHME.md

 #### Arrows
 @snapend

-@snap[midpoint span-80 text-04]
+@snap[midpoint span-80 text-06]
-Arrows are a function shorthand using the => syntax.
+**Arrows** are a function shorthand using the => syntax.
 You don't need the function keyword, the return keyword, and the curly brackets.

 Unlike functions, arrows share the same lexical this as their surrounding code.

 ```JavaScript
 // ES5